sct/overseerr/docs/using-overseerr/notifications/webhooks.md

-# Webhooks
+# Webhook

-Webhooks allow you to send a custom JSON payload to any endpoint.
-You can also set an authorization header for security purposes.
+The webhook notification agent allows you to send a custom JSON payload to any endpoint.

 ## Configuration

-### Webhook URL (required)
+### Webhook URL

 The URL you would like to post notifications to.
 Your JSON will be sent as the body of the request.